 Both teeth bonding and porcelain veneers are popular dental restorations.
-They’re also both known for being able to fix a wide variety of cosmetic dental concerns.
+They’re also both ideal to fix a wide variety of cosmetic dental concerns.
 But which option is the best option for you?
 At Claremont Dental Institute, we offer personalized treatment plans to guarantee the best option for your smile.
 Learn more about what these two services have to offer.

 The Teeth Bonding Process

 Teeth bonding is done with a color-matched biocompatible resin.
-It’s moldable and malleable so that it can be fitted to your tooth and whatever dental problems you have.
+It’s moldable and malleable so that it fits your tooth and corrects whatever dental problems you have.
 Once you’re happy with the placement, the material is hardened with a specialized light.
-It’s polished to a natural sheen so that it blends in with the rest of your smile.
+We polish it to a natural sheen to blend in with the rest of your smile.
 This is all done in one visit to our office.

 Getting Porcelain Veneers

 Porcelain veneers have a bit of a longer process.
 It takes 2-3 visits for you to get your restoration.
-To start, a small amount of tooth structure is removed to make room for the veneers to lay flush with the rest of your teeth.
-Impressions are taken so that the lab can create your veneers.
-You’ll have a temporary restoration while your veneers are made.
+To start, we remove a small amount of tooth structure to allow the veneers to lay flush with the rest of your teeth.
+We take impressions so that the lab can create your veneers.
+You wear a temporary restoration while your veneers are being made.

 When the veneers are ready in about 2-3 weeks, you’ll come back into our office.
-We’ll get the veneers fitted to make sure everything looks good.
-We’ll make any small adjustments that need to be made.
-When you’re satisfied, the veneers will be permanently bonded to your teeth.
+We’ll fit the veneers to make sure everything looks good.
+We make any necessary small adjustments.
+When you’re satisfied, we permanently bond the veneers to your teeth.

 How Long Do They Last?

-Dental bonding is considered a temporary restoration, while porcelain veneers are permanent.
+Dental bonding is a temporary restoration, while porcelain veneers are permanent.
 Bonding is one of the only dental treatments that are completely removable and reversible.
 However, it’s still a durable treatment option.
-When it’s properly taken care of, bonding can last for up to ten years.
-Touch-ups can be done easily.
+When properly taken care of, bonding can last up to ten years.
+Touch-ups are easy.

-When you have porcelain veneers, they’re considered a lifetime restoration.
+When you have porcelain veneers, they’re a lifetime restoration.
 Once you get veneers, you’ll always have to have some sort of restoration.
 Typically, a set of porcelain veneers can last up to 15 years or longer.
 They’re durable and stain-resistant but can still chip or become discolored.
-You aren’t able to whiten your veneers, and they have to be fully replaced when they’re damaged.
+Veneers don’t respond to whitening treatments.
+Replacement is the only option for damaged veneers.